Extending the Linux microPlatform¶

 alsa sota systemd"

-The log is generated using DISTRO="lmp"
+The log is generated using DISTRO="lmp".
+The DISTRO_FEATURES changed with

-seven operations and only one of them is for an override (tegra
+seven operations and only one of them is for an override (tegra).

 The log also shows the file path and line for each operation.

-The line starting with DISTRO_FEATURES=
+The line starting with DISTRO_FEATURES= show the variable value.

-The Yocto Project also provides IMAGE_FEATURES
+The Yocto Project also provides IMAGE_FEATURES and MACHINE_FEATURES,

 a list of features for the image and to describe the machine.
 There is a list of